 Migrating from Anatolia (modern Turkey), the Hittites settled in the hill country around Hebron.
 Abraham bought the Cave of Machpelah from Ephron the Hittite (Gen. 23:10).

-One of most well known Hittites was Uriah, the husband of Bathsheba and one of King David’s mighty men (2 Sam.
+One of the most well-known Hittites was Uriah, the husband of Bathsheba and one of King David’s mighty men (2 Sam.
 11:3).

 We know precious little about these people groups, other than they lived near the area of Mount Hermon and the Lebanon mountains (Josh.
 11:3; Judges 3:3).